-- (a) Decisions relating to the functions listed in Section 4, Paragraph 2 will be made by the Full Council and not delegated. - (b) Key decisions. - (i) A key decision is an executive decision which is likely or comprising two or more wards and the Full Council will in each year determine the financial thresholds for each service or function above which expenditure or saving is to be regarded as significant.
+- (a) Decisions relating to the functions listed in Section 4, Paragraph 2 will be made by the Full Council and not delegated. - (b) Key decisions. - (i) A key decision is an executive decision which is likely and the Full Council will in each year determine the financial thresholds for each service or function above which expenditure or saving is to be regarded as significant.

-(aa) to result in the Council incurring expenditure which is, or savings which are significant having regard to the budget for the service or function concerned;

-(bb) to be significant in terms of its effect on communities living or working in an area
+- to result in the Council incurring expenditure which is, or savings which are significant having regard to the budget for the service or function concerned; or - (bb) to be significant in terms of its effect on communities living or working in an area comprising two or more wards

-(ii) A decision taker may only make a key decision in accordance with the requirements of the Access to Information Rules set out in Section 18 of this Constitution.
+A decision taker may only make a key decision in accordance with the requirements of the Access to Information Rules set out in Section 18 of this Constitution.